akshar07/personalBlog/content/posts/2020-03-10-how-and-why-you-define-the-health-of-your-future-generations-part-2.md

 draft: false
 date: 2020-03-10T19:11:43.088Z
 description: >-
-  As described in the book Epigenetics Revolution by Nessa Carey, Imagine the human lifespan as a long movie.
+  Imagine the human lifespan as a long movie.

   In this movie, cells would be the actors and actresses — essential units in the movie.
 DNA would be the script — that instructs actors and actresses what